magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 # boot-cljs-test

-As usual, to use a new task we have to add it to the `:dependencies` environment variable of the `build.boot` boot file and require its main namespace to make the task visible to `boot` itself.
+As usual, to use a new `boot` task we have to add it to the `:dependencies` environment variable of the `build.boot` boot file and require its main namespace to make the task visible to `boot` itself.

 ```clj
 (set-env!